Mark Antony: First conflict with Octavian

 Octavian arrived in Rome in May to claim his inheritance.
 Although Antony had amassed political support, Octavian still had opportunity to rival him as the leading member of the Caesarian faction.
-The senatorial Republicans increasingly viewed Antony as a new tyrant.
-Antony had lost the support of many Romans and supporters of Caesar when he opposed the motion to elevate Caesar to divine status.
+The senate increasingly viewed Antony as a new tyrant; Antony had also lost the support of many supporters of Caesar when he opposed the motion to elevate Caesar to divine status.
 When Antony refused to relinquish Caesar's vast fortune to him, Octavian borrowed heavily to fulfill the bequests in Caesar's will to the Roman people and to his veterans, as well as to establish his own bodyguard of veterans.
 This earned him the support of Caesarian sympathizers who hoped to use him as a means of eliminating Antony.
 The senate, and Cicero in particular, viewed Antony as the greater danger of the two.
-By summer 44 BC, Antony was in a difficult position due to his actions regarding his compromise with the Liberatores following Caesar's assassination.
-He could either denounce the Liberatores as murderers and alienate the senate or he could maintain his support for the compromise and risk betraying the legacy of Caesar, strengthening Octavian's position.
+By summer 44 BC, Antony was in a difficult political position: he could either denounce the liberatores as murderers and alienate the senate or he could maintain his support for the compromise and risk betraying Caesar's legacy, strengthening Octavian's position.
 In either case, his situation as ruler of Rome would be weakened.
 Roman historian Cassius Dio later recorded that while Antony, as consul, maintained the advantage in the relationship, the general affection of the Roman people was shifting to Octavian due to his status as Caesar's son.